 In Snapseed you automatically get the 4 help lines on your screen, after you have selected the crop tool.
 You can improve the composition by placing distracting objects outside the frame of the photo and by applying the rule of thirds.

-iPhone composition tip 2.
+iPhone camera composition settings tip 2.
 The golden ratio

 The golden ratio is comparable to the rule of thirds.
 At the golden ratio, the 4 lines are closer together.
 If you want to photograph with the golden ratio, you can activate the Golden grid in the camera app Adobe Lightroom CC Mobile App Store.
 Open the app and tap the camera at the bottom right to start the camera mode.
 Tap the 3 dots at the top right and then the grid symbol.
 Tap the Gulden symbol to enable the grid.